Approval Time For SBA 7(a) Loans, 504 Loans, Disaster Loans, & Microloans

 SBA Loan Approval Time

-The expected approval time for an SBA loan varies, depending on the type of loan you are applying for.
+The expected SBA loan approval time varies, depending on the type of loan you are applying for.
 Learn more about expected approval times for SBA 7(a) loans, SBA 504 loans, disaster loans, and microloans below.

 SBA 7(a) Loan Approval Time